Hiking the Eifelsteig: Discover Eifel National Park

 Eifelsteig - A 'Premium Hiking Trail'

-The Eifelsteig, just like the Rheinsteig for example, is one of the LAW hiking trails that has been awarded the "Premium Wanderwege" seal of approval by the German Wanderinstitut.
+The Eifelsteig, just like the Rheinsteig for example, is Long-Distance Hiking Trails that has been awarded the "Premium Wanderwege" seal of approval by the German Wanderinstitut.
 According to the Wanderinstitut, a Premium Wanderweg is characterised by "excellent markings and a particularly high level of experience".
 Premium hiking trails guarantee a balanced and beautiful hiking experience.
 Pleasant paths and trails, great views, beautiful forest scenes, water bodies, rock structures, well-maintained rest and relaxation areas, cultural and historical treasures, and many other aspects make hiking on premium trails a special pleasure.

 Click here for all our Eifelsteig packages